AXA's business health insurance policies

 Menopause support

-Research suggests that a lack of adequate menopause advice and treatment has lost the UK economy around £10 billion, thanks to menopause-related absence or women leaving the workplace.
-AXA's menopause support provides referrals to specialist gynaecologists and diagnostic tests if you decide to include them.
+Research suggests that a lack of adequate menopause advice and treatment has led to women leaving the workplace or taking sickness absence, costing the UK economy around £10 billion in the process.
+AXA's menopause support provides diagnostic tests and referrals to specialist gynaecologists if needed.

 Other services